HestStudio/PyTable/README-EN.md

 # PyTable

 ## Introduction
-A date structure which is similar to Map in JavaScript
+A data structure which is similar to Map in JavaScript
 <br>
-(This project is not completed yet, it probably will be finished around July 15th) (目前还未完工，预计7月中旬完成)
+(This project is not completed yet, it probably will be finished around July 15th)

 ## Usage
 - Initialize